-Found 70 - 80 results of 130 programs matching keyword "renewable energy in antarctica"
+Found 70 - 80 results of 131 programs matching keyword "renewable energy in antarctica"

+How do ANDRILL scientists drill and retrieve sediment cores from under the ice and sea, and why do they do it?
 Join us for an overview of the ANDRILL (ANtarctic geological DRILLing) Project, a multinational collaboration among 200-plus scientists, students, and educators from five nations, to recover sediment cores (layered sections of earth) from under the Antarctic ice and seas.
 Christina, a geologist from Stanford University, investigates climate history by scouring sediment samples for diatoms, microscopic marine creatures that lived long ago in Antarctica's McMurdo Sound.
 Nadine, a glaciology graduate student from UC Santa Cruz, spent four weeks on the West Antarctic Ice Sheet investigating ice sheets and global climate change.
 Dr. Tulaczyk, a glaciologist from UC Santa Cruz, studies the lakes, floods, and ice quakes that occur under the giant glaciers of Antarctica.
 He is among only 200 scientists world-wide who study ice sheet dynamics and its role in climate change.
 Pulling food to prepare for four weeks at the West Antarctic Ice Sheet camp.
 Want to get off the grid but think it’s just too expensive?
 UCB's Dr. Jeff Grossman explains how nanotechnology may be used to make solar panels cheaper.
 We’ll also hear from philosopher Patrick Lin of the Nanoethics Group about ethical dilemmas that crop up when we try to improve our lives through nanotechnology.
 The South Pole Telescope captured its first light on Feb.
 16, 2007!
 Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.
 Mary Miller chats with scientists at the South Pole about the nearly-completed telescope.
 The satellite connection to the pole deteriorated quickly, and we hope to repeat this program in the near future.
 Stay tuned for updates!
 Join us as we talk to South Pole scientists about Ice Cube, a major new telescope being built deep below the surface to detect ghostly neutrino particles.
 The neutrino telescope will use thousands of detectors spread over a square kilometer of ice below the South Pole to study cosmological mysteries such as black holes, gamma ray bursts, and the remnants of supernova explosions.